cool2d/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 #Study Design and Data Processing
 ##Data source
-The data for this project was collected from the accelerometers from the Samsung Galaxy S smartphone.
+The original data for this project was collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description about the original data can be obtained from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The data for this project was downloaded from the course website : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The raw data for this project was downloaded from the course website : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ##Notes on the original (raw) data